cse163/book/book_source/source/module-1-introduction-to-python/lesson-3-strings-and-lists/lists.md

 for word in l:
     print(word)
 ```

 Some key differences/things to point out:

-First, to specify the values of a list, the syntax uses square brackets around a comma-separated list of values (of any type).
+First, to specify the values of a `list`, the syntax uses square brackets around a comma-separated list of values (of any type).

 ```python
 l1 = ['I', 'love', 'dogs']